Jisakuna/Jisakuna_Franka/catkin_ws/src/panda_rt_tools/README.md

 ## 4. Build

-Follow the [root build instructions](../../../README.md#build-the-c-tools) to initialize a fresh workspace and install libfranka.
+To initialize a fresh workspace and install libfranka.
 From the repository root:

 ```bash
 source /opt/ros/noetic/setup.bash